If you’re feeling the pre-bar exam nerves, we are here to help! Continue reading as we share some helpful tips on how to manage your bar exam stress.

 You won’t memorize or understand anything significant the day before the exam, so it’s in your best interest to just take the day before to relax to make sure you go into the exam feeling rested with fresh eyes.

 The bar exam is no joke; it causes great stress for aspiring lawyers.
 Hopefully, the tips we shared are useful to you in handling your bar exam stress.
-Familiarizing yourself with the expectations, planning out a study schedule that works for you, and practicing self-care will do wonders in managing bar exam anxiety.
+Familiarizing yourself with the expectations, planning out a study schedule that works for you, and practicing self-care will do wonders for managing bar exam anxiety.

 Your J.D. has been preparing you with the foundational knowledge needed to pass the bar, so you’re not going in blind.
 You know more than you think you do, and with consistent studying, you will do fine.
-Just make sure to add in some fun once and a while!
+Just make sure to add in some fun once in a while!